 - 1. Check tire pressure.
 (See Checking Tire Pressure in Service Miscellaneous section.) - 2.
 Fill fuel tank.
 Check engine oil level. - 3.
 Take machine off of blocks or support stands. - 4.
 Charge battery if necessary.
 Install battery.
 (See Removing and Installing the Battery in the SERVICE-ELECTRICAL section.) - 5.
 Check spark plug gap.
 Install and tighten spark plug(S) to 20 N•m (15 lb-ft.). - 6.
 Lubricate all grease points. - 7.
-Check automatic transmission oil level. - 8.
-Run the engine 5 minutes without the mower or any attachments running to allow oil to be distributed throughout engine. - 9.
+Run the engine 5 minutes without the mower or any attachments running to allow oil to be distributed throughout engine. - 8.
 Be sure all shields and guards are in place.